all-umass/superman-web/README.md

 # superman-web

-A web interface to the superman tools.
+A web interface to the [Superman](https://github.com/all-umass/superman) tools.

 ## Quick Start